 This agreement should outline:

 - Liability for Damages: Who is responsible for repairs or replacements due to damage caused by the subtenant?
+This should be clearly defined in the sub lease agreement.

 - Rental Payment Responsibility: Does the subtenant pay the original tenant or the landlord directly?
+The sub lease agreement must specify the payment flow.

 - Reporting Structure: To whom does the subtenant report any issues or concerns?
+This is an important detail for the sub lease agreement.

 If the subtenant does not make the full payment at the right time, the responsibility for this payment falls on the first tenant.
-Once the terms in the sublease agreement expire, the original tenant can either assume the tenancy of the premises again or simply allow the landlord to lease out the unit to another interested party.
+Once the terms in the sub lease agreement expire, the original tenant can either assume the tenancy of the premises again or simply allow the landlord to lease out the unit to another interested party.

 Best Practices When Subleasing